jaxon-php/jaxon-dialogs/README.md

     ),
 ```

-If you are not using , make sure to register the classes, right after the configuration options are set.
+If you are not using the Module or a framework integration package, make sure to register the classes, after the configuration options are set.

 ```php
 $jaxon->plugin('dialog')->registerClasses();